Created by a Fire Battalion Chief with 33 years of fire service experience.

 👉 Download the Free Oral Board Red Flags Guide — Free.
 Instant access.
 Created by a Fire Battalion Chief with 33 years of fire service experience.
 Know exactly what eliminates candidates before you walk in that room.

-1. Communication Under Pressure NOFD panels want organized, calm, direct answers.
-New Orleans is a department that operates in one of the most unique and demanding environments in the country — historic building stock, below-sea-level geography, hurricane response, and a massive tourist population that creates unpredictable call volume.
+1. Communication Panels want organized, calm, direct answers.
 Candidates who ramble or lose structure signal a candidate who will struggle when it counts.
 Answer with confidence.
 Be direct.
 Let the panel finish their question before you speak.

-4. Ethical Decision Making New Orleans panels will test your integrity directly.
-Situational questions around shortcuts, peer pressure, and policy compliance are standard.
+3. Integrity and Ethical Standards Panels will test your integrity directly through situational questions around shortcuts, peer pressure, and policy compliance.
 There is no gray area in your answer.
-Integrity is binary in the fire service — and NOFD panels have heard every rationalization.
+Integrity is binary in the fire service — and experienced panels have heard every rationalization.

-5. Commitment to the Profession New Orleans Fire Department receives strong candidate pools from across Louisiana and the Gulf Coast every hiring cycle.
-Panels are looking for candidates who have done the work before they walked in — ride-alongs, fire science coursework, EMT or paramedic certification, physical preparation, and demonstrated knowledge of the department and its history.
+5. Commitment to the Profession Panels are looking for candidates who have done the work before they walked in — ride-alongs, fire science coursework, EMT or paramedic certification, physical preparation, and demonstrated knowledge of this department specifically.
 Showing up unprepared signals you want a job.
 Showing up prepared signals you want this job.

 Questions fall into four categories — behavioral, situational, background, and department knowledge.
 Every category is broken down in detail here: